 Tarot Deck Reviews: Melanated Classic Tarot

-In the Tarot and Oracle deck community, there are few representations of melanated energy shown in popular decks.
-When I first began my journey in Tarot in 2009, there were only two decks that sparked the diviner in me.
+In the tarot and oracle deck community, there are few representations of melanated energy shown in popular decks.
+When I first began my journey in tarot in 2009, there were only two decks that sparked the diviner in me.
 Those decks pulled me in like a seductive romance that whispered sweet nothings in my ear.
 The decks were saturated in images that highlighted darker hues and for the first time, I felt like someone was paying attention to what I craved from this community.
 When those decks arrived in the mail, I shuffled and shuffled and shuffled and asked for the card that perfectly described me.
-It was this day that I knew tarot was for me because both decks yielded the same card and my heart sang a love song that Ive memorized and adored for more than 10 years.
+It was this day that I knew tarot was for me because both decks yielded the same card and my heart sang a love song that I’ve memorized and adored for more than 10 years.
 Since that time, so many others have emerged.
-Now, my playlist is oozing over with songs of freedom, resistance, guidance, beauty, and sheer love.
-I find joy in exploring this world now because like finding People Of Color (POC) tarot/oracle decks and artists is more accessible than ever.
+Now, my playlist is oozing over with tarot songs of freedom, resistance, guidance, beauty, and sheer love.
+I find joy in exploring this world because finding decks by Black, Indigenous, and other People Of Color (BIPOC) is more accessible now than ever before.
 From those two (2) decks, my library has grown to more than fifty (50) decks and I am compelled to share these love songs with you hoping you find something that makes you want to sing along.

-Given this, it is only right that these decks be featured and celebrated to gain a better appreciation for different perspectives, specifically, those POC decks that recognize the importance of displaying people of African descent in this divining work.
+Given this, it is only right that these decks be featured and celebrated to gain a better appreciation for different perspectives, specifically, those often othered.
+We must recognize the importance of displaying people of African descent in divining work.
 While I will include other points of view, the focal point of these reviews will be centered on perspectives in the African diaspora.
 And so, to kick this celebration off, let me introduce you to the Melanated Classic Tarot by Julia Goolsby and Oubria Tronshaw .
 This deck was chosen because its inspiration is rooted in the artistry of the most popular Tarot artist in the history of this community, Pamela Coleman Smith, the first noted tarot deck artist of African descent.
-Pioneering Pamela Coleman Smith needs her own blog which will be offered up in the near future but for a snippet of tarot herstory, continue reading.
-Corinne Pamela Coleman Smith was born to Corinne Colman Smith and Charles Edward Smith, two Americans who relocated to London where she was born.
+Pioneering Pamela Coleman Smith needs her own blog which may be offered up in the future but for a snippet of tarot herstory, continue reading.
+Corinne Pamela Coleman Smith was born to Corinne Colman Smith and Charles Edward Smith, two Americans who relocated to London where she entered the word..

 In addition to creating the artwork for the famous Rider-Waite-Smith tarot deck, she was a poet, stage and costume designer, folklorist, editor, publisher, and lover of all things art and occult.
 Adding to her credits as an illustrator, were more than 20 books and many magazines.
 Smith's work was exhibited by the famed Alfred Stieglitz.
 This historic accomplishment is particularly significant considering she was the first non-photographic artist to ever hang work in Steiglitz's Photo-Secession Gallery.
 She is truly an inspirational artist and world traveler that every tarot diviner and lover of art should explore in depth.
 It is no wonder that the Melanated Classic Tarot creators chose to honor this forgotten artist with a deck that celebrates darker hues reflective of her Jamaican heritage.